AI Agents for ETL/ELT Code Generation: Multiply Productivity with Generative AI

 Is this capacity open sourced?

-Um, it is just a proof of concept.
-I, I didn't really do anything there.
-Yeah, it's, it is a conceptual view.
+It is just a proof of concept.
+I didn't really do anything there.
+It's a conceptual view.

 Very cool.
 All right, Koti.
 Thank you man.